Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Painting your front door a different color is one of the easiest and fastest ways to improve your home's curb appeal without painting the whole house.
 Front door paint fades over time and needs repainting.
 A fresh coat of paint will make your weathered door look new again.

 Unless your front door paint is in bad condition and peeling badly, you can easily prep and paint it in one day, and in some cases, primer isn't needed.
 Typically, only one quart, or one gallon of paint, is needed for a single door.
-Painting both sides of the door and any sidelights call for one gallon.
+Painting both sides of the door and any sidelights calls for one gallon.

 Front Door Painting Supplies